BIKES, WORK & FUN :

 A few others tried to solve this problem with a monoshock mounted horizontally under the seat, pushed by the top of the swingarm cantilever-style.
 This, rather obviously, just pulled the engine backwards with similar dire results.
 Attempts to ‘crutch’ these drawbacks by introducing multiple heim-jointed tie rods between engine and frame or replacing the rubber mounts with polyurethane just reintroduced the vibrations which the FXR design did away with.

 Our design uses a monoshock unit (either Hagon or Pro-tech) with fully adjustable spring rate and damping, set vertically behind the gearbox.
-Our linkages impart a rising rate movement to the shock, just as state of the art Japanese race replicas do, giving far better handling qualities than any stock softail.
+Our linkages impart a rising rate movement to the shock, giving far better handling qualities than any stock softail.

 All pivot bearings used in the linkages are of the PTFE lined spherical type as used by H.D. and need no lubrication.
 Although it cant hurt!